End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Related Works

 Using a monolingual corpus for the NMT task often improves translation performance because it can give additional information for language understanding.
-As a practical method, the BT method was proposed \citep{sennrich2015improving} and the main idea is augmenting the bilingual corpus with synthetic pairs.
-While training ST-NMT, a pre-trained TS-NMT model, which was pre-trained by only bilingual corpus, translates target-language monolingual sentences into source-language synthetic sentences.
-Then, the synthetic source-language sentences and the corresponding target-language monolingual input sentences become synthetic pairs which are used as additional bilingual sentence pairs.
+As a practical method, the BT method was proposed \cite{sennrich2015improving, imamura2018enhancement, edunov2018understanding, fadaee2018back, gracca2019generalizing, caswell2019tagged} and the main idea is augmenting the bilingual corpus with synthetic pairs.
+During the training of ST-NMT, a pre-trained TS-NMT model which was pre-trained by only bilingual corpus, translates target-language monolingual sentences into source-language synthetic sentences.
+Then, the synthetic source-language sentences and the corresponding target-language monolingual input sentences become synthetic pairs, then used as additional bilingual sentence pairs.

-Several decoding methods have been used for the synthetic sentence's translation, such as greedy, beam search, stochastic sampling, filtered sampling \citep{cheng2019semi, he2016dual, imamura2018enhancement, edunov2018understanding, fadaee2018back, gracca2019generalizing, caswell2019tagged, wu2019exploiting}.
-Among them, stochastic sampling or filtered sampling demonstrated promising performances.
-However, it needs the condition that the pre-trained model should have been trained in enough iterations with enough size of the bilingual corpus.
-Otherwise, the noise can cause undesirable translation results because the initial translation quality of the pre-trained model is not acceptable.
-Therefore, selecting a translation method is still an undetermined topic.